brummer10/Ratatouille.lv2/README.md

 make mod
 ```

-To build Ratatouille only as standalone JackAudioConnectionKit application run
+To build Ratatouille only as standalone application run
 ```shell
 make standalone
 ```